La Center School District Logo

 AP Courses and International Baccalaureate Programs

-1. Earning high school credit with a grade of C+ or higher in each term in the following advanced placement, international baccalaureate, or Cambridge international courses in English language arts and mathematics.
+1. Earning high school credit with a grade of C+ or higher in each term in the eligible AP, international baccalaureate, or Cambridge international courses in English language arts and mathematics course; or

 SAT or ACT Scores